claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 ## ASG(Auto Scaling Group)
 Creation of instances based on amount of workload. **High Availability
 ![[Pasted image 20241007144844.png]]
-- Automatic scaling can occur via:
+- Automatic scaling can occur via different method:
-- **Capacity Settings:** The size of an Auto Scaling group based on Min Size, Max Size, Desired Capacity
+- **Capacity Settings:** The size of an Auto Scaling group based on **Min Size, Max Size, Desired Capacity**
-- **Health Check Replacement:** when an ASG replaces an instances if is considered unhealty.
+- **Health Check Replacement:** ASG replaces an instances if is considered unhealty.
 Two types of health checks ASG can perform
 	- **EC2 Health Check**: If the EC2 instance fails either of its EC2 Status Check
 	- **ELB Health Check**: ASG will perform a health check based on the ELB health check.
 ELB pings an HTTP endpoint at a specific path, port and status code
 - **Dynamic Scaling Policies**: how much ASG should change capacity.
-Policies are triggered based on Cloud Watch Alarms:
+Policies are triggered based on **Cloud Watch Alarms**:
 	- **Adjustment types**: how capacity should change
 		- ChangeInCapacity
 		- ExactCapacity
 		- PercentChangeInCapacity
 	- **Scaling Policies:**
 		- **Simple Scaling**: When a **CloudWatch alarm** is triggered(example CPU > 70%), then add 2 units or/and (example CPU < 30%), then remove 1
-		- **Step Scaling:** Also scale wehn CloudWatch alarm but more rfficient when cloudWatch allarm is **repetedly trigger**
+		- **Step Scaling:** Also scale when CloudWatch alarm are trigger but more granular control over how the ASG.
+You can define multiple **steps** in the scaling policy, where each step specifies different scaling actions based on specific ranges of the metric.
-		- **Target Tracking Scaling:** Example: I want the average ASG CPU to stay at around 40%
+		- **Target Tracking Scaling:** **Example:** I want the average ASG CPU to stay at around 40%
-		- **Predictive Scaling**: Triggers scaling by analyzing historical load data to detect daily or weeklu patterns in traffic flows
+		- **Predictive Scaling**: Triggers scaling by analyzing historical load data to detect daily or weekly patterns in traffic flows

 ***Extra:***
 ELB integration: An ELB can be attached to you Auto Scaling Group